PapaGateau/malloc/README.md

     make clean
     make fclean

-### Use
+### Testing
 Building this project creates a shared library ```libft_malloc.so```
-Using the run.sh script we can force the use of this library:
+Using the run.sh we can run any command and force it to use our library:

     ./run.sh ls
     ./run.sh vim